michaelsshaw/vbos/README.md

-# vbos - very bad os
+# vbos - very bad os - now with ext2 filesystem!

-Very new kernel.
-Currently only prints data about the system out to a serial port.

-Runs in long mode on x86 with Limine boot protocol.
+This is still an early project.
+It supports a very select few commands and is under heavy development.
+This is very much a for-fun project

 ## License